Two-Multicast Channel with Confidential Messages: Introduction

-The second method, OSRB~\cite{OSRB} (see also~\cite{RenesRenner2011} for a related approach), analyzes channel coding problems by conversion to a related source coding problem, where it tests achievability by probability approximation rather than counting arguments on typical sets.
-A reverse conversion is needed to complete the analysis.
-OSRB is well suited for secrecy problems, which are also associated with probability approximation.
-OSRB encoding is purely by random binning and is enabled by (and named after) the following key result: applying two independent random binning schemes on the same set, the two bin indices are statistically independent as long as binning rates are sufficiently small.
+In Section~\ref{AchivRateRegionStrong}, we employ the method of output statistics of random binning (OSRB)~\cite{OSRB} for analyzing the two-transmitter two-receiver problem (see also~\cite{RenesRenner2011} for a related approach).
+OSRB analyzes channel coding problems by conversion to a related source coding problem, where it tests achievability by probability approximation rather than counting arguments on typical sets, followed by a reverse conversion to complete the analysis.
+OSRB is well suited for secrecy problems because secrecy is tightly related to probability approximation.
+OSRB encoding is purely by random binning and is enabled by (and named after) the following asymptotic result: apply two independent random binning schemes on the same set and take a random sample from the set.
+The two bin indices corresponding to the random sample are statistically independent as long as binning rates are sufficiently small \cite{AlmostIndep, OSRB, RenesRenner2011}.
 We extend the tools and techniques of OSRB to match the requirements of the two-transmitter multicast problem.

-In addition to extending, modifying, and adapting these two techniques for a multi-transmitter setting, our work showcases their relative merit and their relation to each other in a new context.
-This is independently of interest because the issue of the relative size of the achievability region provided by these two techniques has been broached~\cite{OSRB}, where it was shown that in one specific problem OSRB can provide a larger achievable rate region, but in a broader sense the question remains open and is of interest to the community.